 When you roll over the Plum Print, more about the activity in each category is visible.

-Hiding the Widget for a Site or Publication
+Hiding the Plum Print for a Site or Publication

-By default, PlumX Metrics display on article-level pages for works that have at least one metric in any category.
+By default, PlumX Metrics display on the pages of works that have at least one metric in any category.
 Administrators can control whether PlumX Metrics display by toggling a configuration at the site level or in individual publications.

 To hide PlumX Metrics in a publication structure: